-is an associate in O’Melveny’s Los Angeles office and a member of the Class Actions, Mass Torts, and Insurance Litigation Practice.
+is a counsel in O’Melveny’s Los Angeles office and a member of the Class Actions, Mass Torts, and Insurance Litigation Practice.
 Michael has represented and counseled companies in a variety of complex civil matters, including class actions, insurance coverage disputes, and data breach and privacy issues.

 Michael also has a diverse pro bono

 practice, including representing a victim of domestic violence in habeas corpus